OverkillGuy/jibyconf/README.md

 The setup is a vagrant machine.
 Read the [vagrant CLI docs](https://www.vagrantup.com/docs/cli/) for details.
 The most common operation is to launch the machine via `vagrant up`, and ssh to it via `vagrant ssh`.

 If the machine is to be manipulated outside vagrant (via Virtualbox or directly over SSH), consider using [vagrant ssh-config](https://www.vagrantup.com/docs/cli/ssh_config.html) to simplify future connections via standalone SSH.

 Rebuild the machine by burning it down, reproducing it from basebox:

 	# WARNING: This destroys your copy of the machine, rebuilding it from scratch
 	vagrant destroy -f && vagrant up --provision

 Users comfortable with Ansible should look at the playbook as mostly separate from Vagrant using it.

+After updating the playbook with a running VM, you might want to re-run the provisioning without restarting from scratch.
+Use the following command:

+	vagrant rsync && vagrant provision

+## Further reading
+Compare with https://github.com/math0ne/dotfiles/, another Ansible + stow solution

+Testing the merging of repos, from [SO](https://stackoverflow.com/a/14992078)

+	git subtree add --prefix=rails git://github.com/rails/rails.git master